cbeck88/visit_struct/README.md

 a more modern successor to `boost::fusion` which takes advantage of C++14.

 However, our library can be used as a single-header, header-only library with no external dependencies.
-The core `visit_struct.hpp` is in total about one hundred lines of code, depending on how you count, and is fully functional on its own.
+The core `visit_struct.hpp` is in total about two hundred lines of code, depending on how you count, and is fully functional on its own.

 `boost::fusion` is fairly complex and also supports many other features like registering the